 Make the Meringue:

-- Fill a small sturdy pot with at least 1 ½ inches of water and turn on the heat to medium-high.
-This is the bottom of your make-shift double boiler.
+- Fill a small, sturdy pot with at least 1 ½ inches of water and turn on the heat to medium-high.
+This is the bottom of your makeshift double boiler.

 - Whip until the meringue is glossy and begins to pull away from the sides of the bowl, about 8 minutes.
-It should have stiff peaks and be cooled down significantly.
+It should have stiff peaks and should be cooled down significantly.

 - Serve within 4 hours, keeping chilled until ready to serve.